 “Oh, hello,” Treads-on-Ferns said, coming to a stop.
 “Thanks again for answering my question last week.”

 Treads-on-Ferns shook her head.
-“I know better than to ask her.
+“I know better than to ask her for anything.
 To tell you the truth, Quinn, I was trying to put you in a hard spot.
 Most people don’t like to think that we Argonians care about looking good.
-They think we’re just lizards.
+They think we’re nothing more than lizards.
 But you did a good job, and even thought about my scales.”

 Huh, she hadn’t expected that.
-But it seemed like a compliment—it was just hard to tell because Treads's face was so different.
+But it seemed like a compliment.
+It was hard to tell because Treads's face was so different.
 “Of course!
 You have like the prettiest scales, so it only makes sense to emphasize the colors.
 It’s like what I do with my hair.”

 “I don’t know much about hair, but I guess that makes sense.
 Anyway, I’m sorry that Synda’s Haute Society took over.”